sheffler/kivy-chat-mach2/README.md

 To send a message that includes text and an image, first enter the text and then use the `[Send+Image]` button to add an image to the message and then send it.

+LLM responses are shown in a bubble on the left.
+The `[Copy]` button copies the message text into the clipboard so you can paste it into another application.

+Hyperlinks are presented with underlines and clicking them opens a web browser.

 ## Testing and Development